RecordedFuture-ProfessionalServices/psengine/docs/modules/stix2.md

 --8<-- "docs/examples/stix2/example_1.py"
 ```

-#### Example 2: Transform a risklist as STIX RFBundle
+### Transform a risklist to a STIX RFBundle

-Similar to example 1, in this example we use the `RisklistMgr.fetch_risklist` method to fetch the IP risklist `recentLinkedToAPT`.
+Similar to the example above, here we use the `RisklistMgr.fetch_risklist` method to fetch the IP risklist `recentLinkedToAPT`.
 We validate the entries returned with the `validate` argument, and the risklist returned generates the bundle with `RFBundle.from_default_risklist`.

 The bundle is then saved to a file after being serialized.